matthewhamiltonimperial/Plant-Milk-Optimisation/README.md

 The source code for each sub-system can be found in the respective branch.

-For subsystem 1 (Justice) please download:
+For subsystem 1 (Justice) please download: Nutrition.m (main file), the function files; max.m, lsq.m, goal.m, big_obj.m, and the excel table Matlab_data.xlsx.

 For subsystem 2 (Yeonjin) please download: